1992–93 National Division 2

-At the sixth attempt, Newcastle Gosforth the champions, were promoted to the Courage League National Division One for season 1993–94.
-Due to next seasons reduction of teams from thirteen to ten in the top two divisions, second placed Waterloo did not gain promotion and seven teams were relegated to Courage League National Division Three.
-They were Bedford, Rosslyn Park, Richmond, Blackheath, Coventry, Fylde and Morley.
+At the sixth attempt, Newcastle Gosforth the champions, were promoted to the 1993–94 National Division 1.
+Due to next seasons restructuring of teams in the top two divisions, second placed Waterloo did not gain promotion and seven teams were relegated to the 1993–94 National Division 3.
+They were Bedford, Rosslyn Park, Richmond, Blackheath, Coventry, Flyde and Morley.
 Rosslyn Park were relegated for the second successive season.